Goya Award for Best Actress

 The Goya Award for Best Actress (Spanish: Premio Goya a la mejor interpretación femenina protagonista) is one of the Goya Awards, Spain's principal national film awards.
+It is given in honor of an actress who has delivered an outstanding leading performance in a film.

+History

 Since its inception, the award has been given to 26 actresses.
-At the 1st Goya Awards ceremony held in 1987, Amparo Rivelles was the first winner of this award for her role as Laura in We Must Undo the House.
+At the 1st Goya Awards ceremony held in 1986, Amparo Rivelles was the first winner of this award for her role as Laura in We Must Undo the House.

 Carmen Maura has received the most awards in this category with three wins.
-Penélope Cruz was nominated on eleven occasions, winning two times.
+Other multiple winners are Cecilia Roth, Lola Dueñas, Verónica Forqué, Emma Suárez, Maribel Verdú, and Penélope Cruz, with two wins each.
+Cruz is the most nominated actress for the award being nominated on twelve occasions.
+Victoria Abril and Verdú follow in terms of nominations with eight each.